aamott/petinator/README.md

     - [ ] Temperature suddenly changes by more than x degrees
 - [ ] Store settings between shutdowns
 - [ ] PID Autotune
+- [ ] PID puller speed control when PWM motor is used